MacLaurinGroup/mgapi/README.md

 Running the tests is done via the command line an example:

 ```
-$ node_modules/mg-api-validator/bin/apiTest.js --config-file=./test-files/config.json --log-dir=/tmp/ ./some-other-test.json
+$ node_modules/mg-api-validator/bin/apiTest.js config-file=./test-files/config.json log-dir=/tmp/ ./some-other-test.json
 ```

-If you specify the ---log-dir, a temporary folder will be created, where any errors will be logged, with a complete dump of the request and response.
+If you specify the log-dir, a temporary folder will be created, where any errors will be logged, with a complete dump of the request and response.

 ## Release Notes

+* 2020-05-28
+  * Added script for npm
+  * Clean up formatting for semistandard
 * 2020-03-19:
   * Added 'testImport'
   * Added 'contentType' test to the response